jdecuyper/cutycapt/README.txt

-A git-svn import of Björn Höhrmann's CutyCapt.
+A git-svn import of BjÃ¶rn HÃ¶hrmann's CutyCapt.

 // simple mock for argv
 argc = 4;